boostorg/boost/more/getting_started.rst

 The first thing many people want to know is, “how do I build Boost?”
 The good news is that often, there's nothing to build.

-.. admonition:: Nothing to Build
+.. admonition:: Nothing to Build?

   Most Boost libraries are **header-only**: they consist *entirely of header files* containing templates and inline functions, and